cunla/fakeredis-py/docs/index.md

 ### General usage

-FakeRedis can imitate Redis server version 6.x or 7.x, [Valkey server](./valkey-support), and [dragonfly server][dragonfly].
+FakeRedis can imitate Redis server version 6.x or 7.x, [Valkey server](./valkey-support), and [dragonfly server](./dragonfly-support).
 Redis version 7 is used by default.

 The intent is for fakeredis to act as though you're talking to a real redis server.
 It does this by storing the state internally.
 For example: